alexRyan719/playground-8pd6cnbq/MD/welcome.md

+# Welcome!

-Welcome, to Mr. Smuff's Technical Academy!
+Welcome to Mr. Smuff's Technical Academy!
 I am Mr. Smuff, and I implore you to take a look around!

+This acadamey is just starting out, so it might not seem like much at the moment.
+Remember to check back later to see what is being added!

+We are going to start out with basics of how to apply for tech jobs and what one should know before applying to tech jobs.
+This includes any area of Computer Science or technical understanding that could be relevant to the job being applied to.

 # Who is Mr. Smuff?